nsnikhil/Notes/README.md

 - Crashes when going back to home after creating lot of new folder and notes inside a folder due shared element not behaving properly.
 - Draging and Droping items over a huge distance might sometime lead to some unexpected swapping to items.

+## License

+Licensed under the GNU General Public License v3.0 you may not use this file except in compliance with the [License](https://github.com/nsnikhil/Notes/blob/master/LICENSE)